BGU-SE-Courses/2025-mbt-ad/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [Opencart](https://address-of-the-project.com).

-$$*TODO* Add some general description about the software$$

-## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+OpenCart is a simple and flexible open-source platform for creating and managing online stores.
+Users can register on the site to organize products, interact with customers, and handle payments, all through an easy-to-use interface.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+We tested the User Account Management and Administrative Control features, focusing on two main use cases.

+*User story:* User tries to change first name in their account information.

+*Preconditions:* The user has an existing account and is logged in.
+The user navigates to the "My Account Information" page.

+*Expected outcome:* A confirmation message is displayed.
+The updated first name appears in the user’s account information.

+*User story:* An admin deactivates a specific user from the Customers List.

+*Preconditions:*
+The admin has valid credentials to access the admin interface.
+The user to be deactivated exists in the Customers List.

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* The user's account status is updated to "disabled" in the Customers List.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$

 ## How we tested
 We used two different testing methods: